marbl/canu/documentation/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 There are two modes that canu runs in: locally, using just one machine, or grid-enabled, using
 multiple hosts managed by a grid engine.
-At present, only Sun Grid Engine / Open Grid Engine /
+LSF, PBS/Torque, PBSPro, Sun Grid Engine (and
-Univa Grid Engine / SGE / whatever it's called now, PBS, and Slurm support is available.
-LSF
-support is also included but has limited testing.
-Section :ref:`grid-engine-config` has a few hints on how to set up a
-new grid engine.
+derivations), and Slurm are supported, though LSF has has limited testing.
+Section
+:ref:`grid-engine-config` has a few hints on how to set up a new grid engine.

-To enable execution of the parallel steps on the grid, set ``useGrid=1``.
-The canu pipeline will immediately submit itself to
+By default, if a grid is detected the canu pipeline will immediately submit itself to the grid and
-the grid, and run entirely under grid control.
-This is the default if a grid-engine is detected on your system.
-If you prefer to run locally, set ``useGrid=0``.
+run entirely under grid control.
+If no grid is detected, or if option ``useGrid=false`` is set,
+canu will run on the local machine.

-In both cases, local or grid, Canu will auto-detect available resources and scale the jobs to run, based on the resources and genome size you're assembling.
-Thus, most users should be able to run the command without modifying the defaults.
+In both cases, Canu will auto-detect available resources and configure job sizes based on the
+resources and genome size you're assembling.
+Thus, most users should be able to run the command
+without modifying the defaults.
 Some advanced options are outlined below.
-Each stage has the same five configuration options, and tags are used to specialize the option to a
+Each stage has the same
+five configuration options, and tags are used to specialize the option to a specific stage.
+The
-specific stage.
-The options are:
+options are:

 useGrid<tag>=boolean
   Run this stage on the grid, usually in parallel.